 - Can be turned on or off depending upon terrain

 - Can be turned off to improve fuel economy

 - Adds weight and complexity to cars

-These days, computers and other electrical systems are involved in most AWD systems.
-Sensors on each wheel monitor traction, wheel speed, and several other data points hundreds of times a second.
-The ECU (engine control unit) dictates where power is sent and to which individual wheel depending on whichever has the most grip.
+Sensors on each wheel monitor your vehicle’s traction, wheel speed, and several other data points hundreds of times per second.
+The engine control unit (ECU) then dictates to which individual wheel power is sent depending on which one has the most grip.

 - Works all the time

-For most people, however, AWD makes more sense.
-Most vehicles featuring AWD tend to have better weight distribution, which aids in traction (and performance).
-In the sort of winter road conditions that most Minnesota drivers experience, it’s nice to have a drivetrain, like a modern AWD system, that responds instantly without the driver having to toggle any switches.
+In the winter, it’s nice to have a drivetrain, like a modern AWD system, that responds instantly without having to toggle any switches.

 No matter which drivetrain system you decide on, Poquet Auto has over 200 low-mileage vehicles for you to choose from.

 Schedule a test drive of one of our pre-owned luxury vehicles featuring AWD or 4WD today.

 Join our community of over 3,000 local Minnesotan Car Owners on Facebook for the latest deals, pro tips, and fun weekly competitions to win car-related goodies.